-The Journal of Neuroscience Research is proud to present three poster presentation awards to young neuroscientists in recognition of outstanding research presented at the American Society for Neurochemistry 2022 meeting.
+The Journal of Neuroscience Research is proud to present two poster presentation awards to young neuroscientists in recognition of outstanding research presented at the American Society for Neurochemistry 2023 meeting.
 Posters are selected based on the quality of the abstract and oral presentation during the poster session.

-Each Jean de Vellis Memorial Prize comes with a $200 voucher towards any book published by Wiley and are invited to submit their research to the Journal of Neuroscience Research, with all color costs waived.
+Each Jean de Vellis Memorial Prize comes with a $100 USD Gift Card and the winners are invited to submit their research to the Journal of Neuroscience Research.

 Jean de Vellis (1935-2018)

 Meeting Jean was an adventure in itself.
 There was always the contrast between the quick smile of recognition and a twinkle in the eyes when you encountered him, and the thoughtful pause before addressing a difficult problem.
 With his characteristic demeanor, Jean would face any crisis with a rare mix of optimism, foresight and acceptance that life deals both good and bad hands.
 He would always remind us that it is up to ourselves to move forward in front of adversity.
 This pragmatic optimism in his conduct always felt natural, magnetic, iridescent.
 Jean had limitless faith in people, believing in our capacity to surpass the unsurpassable, and to constantly remake ourselves into something better, greater and more powerful.
 He would encourage, support, praise and believe in the potential of people, especially the young, and remarkably, those coming from dire socio-economic conditions.
 Jean’s energy was contagious and an endless reminder that we all have the seed in ourselves to bloom into beautiful flowers.
 Not surprisingly, Jean was an excellent and patient gardener.